ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

   servers that
   supported none of the above attributes and none of the acl-related attributes either.
-To continue in this way, would overcomplicate the specification and create difficult interoperability issues to support implementations that have little practical purpose.
+To continue in this way, would over complicate the specification and create difficult interoperability issues to support implementations that have little practical purpose.